 This can be a major reason for a person caught within the new regime to consider appealing the penalty notice and, in the event he or she wishes to plead guilty, seeking to persuade the magistrate to deal with them without a criminal conviction.

 An appeal against the fine and licence suspension can be filed in a local court.

 However, a driver will remain suspended until the case comes before the court – which can take two-weeks or more.

 That said, the fact the driver has been off-the-road for a period of time can bolster sentencing submissions for a non-conviction order.

 Increased court penalties

-When considering whether to appeal, it should be borne in mind that if the court is not persuaded to grant a section 10(1)(a) dismissal or CRO without a conviction, the maximum applicable fines greatly exceed the penalty notice amount.
+When considering whether to appeal against the whole penalty, it should be borne in mind that if the court is not persuaded to grant a section 10(1)(a) dismissal or CRO without a conviction, the maximum applicable fines greatly exceed the penalty notice amount.